woaishixiaoxiao/learngit/readme.txt

 git tracks changes of files
 git modify file again
 create a new branch is quick
-create a new branch is quick & simple
+create a new branch is quick and simple